jxia3/cs1380/README.md

 - An array containing objects
 - An object containing arrays

 Additionally, I tested my implementation for both performance and correctness on randomly generated objects in my performance tests.
-Deatils about how the objects are generated are located in the script in the `perf` directory.
+Deatils about how the objects are generated are located in the script in the `performance` directory.

 *Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.